UWrc/UWrc.github.io/docs/storage/cli.md

 secret_key = <SECRET_KEY>
 ```

-Where the word `<ACCESS_KEY>` is replaced with your KOPAH Access Key and the word `<SECRET_KEY>` is replaced with your KOPAH Secret Key.
+Where the word `<ACCESS_KEY>` is replaced with your Kopah Access Key and the word `<SECRET_KEY>` is replaced with your Kopah Secret Key.

-After that is complete. s3cmd can be used to access your KOPAH storage data with a large suite of commands.
+After that is complete. s3cmd can be used to access your Kopah storage data with a large suite of commands.
 The s3cmd help includes example commands for a variety of tasks.

 ```bash
 s3cmd --help